The Books

 The Problem Sets

 I have four problem sets available, each containing 217 questions (the equivalent of 7 official GMAT Quant sections).
 The questions are mostly very difficult.
-If you are scoring in the Q44-Q51 range, my problem sets will give you realistic high-level practice – they will help you answer hard questions on the real test, and the more hard questions you can answer, the higher your score will be.
-If you are not yet scoring in the Q44-Q51 range, I wouldn’t suggest you use my problem sets yet – instead I’d suggest my books, which will help you improve to that level.
+If you are scoring in the Q81+ range, my problem sets will give you realistic high-level practice – they will help you answer hard questions on the real test, and the more hard questions you can answer, the higher your score will be.
+If you are not yet scoring in that range, I would not suggest you use my problem sets yet – instead I’d suggest my books, which will help you improve to that level.
+Note that for now, the Problem Sets have not been updated for the new Focus test, which means a small number of the questions (the diagram-based Geometry problems and the abstract DS problems) are no longer relevant.
+I will be creating new Focus problem sets some time in mid or late 2025.

 Each problem set is organized by topic, contains a mix of Problem Solving and Data Sufficiency questions, and contains complete, detailed solutions.
 There is no overlap between the questions in my problem sets and those in my books.